seanshoffman/python-build-cli-planner-app/README.md

 ```
 $ source reminders-venv/bin/activate
 ```
+Please ensure that your shell confirms the activation of the virtual environment before proceeding.
+This typically means that the shell displays something similar to ```(reminders-venv)``` at the beginning of each line.

 Then, if you need to work on a different project, you can deactivate your environment by running `deactivate` at the command prompt.